CrociDB/bulletty/README.md

  - [X] Subscribe to RSS and ATOM feed types
  - [X] All your data in one place
- - [X] Download articles
+ - [X] Download entries
+ - [X] Render Markdown
  - [ ] Mouse support
- - [ ] Render Markdown
- - [ ] Basic support for images (depending on your terminal emulator)
+ - [ ] Image support (depending on your terminal emulator)
  - [ ] Themes
  - [ ] Highlight
  - [ ] Notes
+ - [ ] Web view

 ## Philosophy

-The whole idea is bring back the syndicalized internet.
+The whole idea is bringing back the syndicalized internet.
 You subscribe to the sources you like the most and you get their content whenever it's available.
 When you get it, it's yours. **bulletty** will generate a Markdown file of each entry from each source.
 You can read through the embedded reader, straight from your terminal, or using any text editor.
 Much like the posix philosophy, everything here is a file.

 Registering a new feed is as easy as: